-3 Network Resource Interconnection Service shall mean an Interconnection Service that allows the Interconnection Customer to integrate its Large GF with the Transmission Provider's Transmission System (1) in a manner comparable to that in which the Transmission Provider integrates its generating facilities to serve native load customers; or (2) in an RTO or ISO with market based congestion management, in the same manner as all other with no evaluations made of other potential new generation requests that may exist in the Large Generator Interconnection Procedures (LGIP) queue, other than the generation projects that are approved and planned by PSCo to be in service by the end of 2016.
+3 Network Resource Interconnection Service shall mean an Interconnection Service that allows the Interconnection Customer to integrate its Large GF with the Transmission Provider's Transmission System (1) in a manner comparable to that in which the Transmission Provider integrates its generating facilities to serve native load customers; or (2) in an RTO or ISO with market based congestion management, in the same manner as all other Network Resources.
+NRIS in and of itself does not convey transmission service nor automatically becomes a Designated Network Resource (DNR).

+approved and planned by PSCo to be in service by the end of 2016.
 The scope of the System Impact Study (SIS) includes a re-evaluation of the Feasibility Study, dynamic stability analysis, short-circuit analysis, and scoping level cost estimate.
-PSCo has chosen not to identify any network upgrades for delivery to mitigate any thermal violations to avoid confusion because there is an ongoing joint transmission study effort between PSCo and Tri-State Generation and Transmission (TSGT) for the SLV area through the Colorado Coordinated Planning Group (CCPG) Subcommittee.
-Please make the request to one of the Chairs of the SLV Subcommittee for the Phase I Reliability Study report, if needed.
+There is also an ongoing joint transmission study effort between PSCo and Tri-State Generation and Transmission (TSGT) for the SLV area through the Colorado Coordinated Planning Group (CCPG) Subcommittee.
+The Phase I of the study has been completed and the Customer can request a copy of the report from the SLV Subcommittee and it also can be found on the WestConnect website.